Amrita Vishwa Vidyapeetham: Amrita Online

-In 2021, the university introduced various online degree programs under the center name Amrita Online.
+In 2021, the university introduced various online degree programs under the centre name Amrita Online.
+Amrita Online serves students from 50+ countries and all 28 Indian states, demonstrating its extensive global and national reach.
 The online programs are UGC entitled.
 Some of the prominent online programs include Bachelor of Commerce (B.Com), Bachelor of Business Administration (BBA), Master of Business Administration (MBA), Master of Commerce (M.Com), M.Com in International Finance and Accounting (Benchmarked with CPA, USA), Bachelor of Computer Applications (BCA), Master Computer Applications (MCA) with specialisations in Artificial Intelligence, Data science, Cyber Security and Software Engineering.
 In 2025, new MBA specialisations in Business Analytics, Financial Technology (FinTech), and Environmental, Social, and Governance (ESG) were introduced in academic partnership with Grant Thornton.

 Research

 Amrita University conducts extensive research across various disciplines, collaborating with industry, government bodies, hospitals, organisations, and foreign universities.
 In 2024, 27 researchers from Amrita were recognised among the world's top 2% of scientists by Stanford University, up from 22 in 2023.
 Amrita has over 70 interdisciplinary Centers of excellence across all campuses, has currently involved in over 500 active research projects, has published more than 16,000 research papers, received over USD 100M funding and has been granted over 150 patents.

 Nobel laurate Kailash Satyarthi and global economist Jeffrey Sachs are only people to receive Honorary Doctorate from Amrita University.